ShiftLeftSecurity/fuzzyc2cpg/README.md

 # fuzzyc2cpg

-A fuzzy parser for C/C++ that creates code property graphs.
+A fuzzy parser for C/C++ that creates code property graphs according to the specification at https://github.com/ShiftLeftSecurity/codepropertygraph .

 ## Building the code

 The build process has been verified on Linux and it should be possible to build on OS X and BSD systems as well.
 The build process requires